The Conversation Project brings Oregonians together to talk—across differences, beliefs, and backgrounds—about important issues and ideas.

 It works like this: a local nonprofit, community group, or business applies to host a Conversation Project program on a topic relevant to their community.
 An Oregon Humanities facilitator comes to that community to lead the conversation, which typically lasts an hour and a half.

-The Conversation Project has thirty topics to choose from, including homelessness, immigration, and the experiences of interracial families in Oregon.
+The Conversation Project has almost forty topics to choose from, including affordable housing, immigration, food systems, and the experiences of interracial families in Oregon.
 Our facilitators are trained to connect their topic to the local community and to challenge participants to think in new ways.

 Our goal is to connect people to ideas and to each other, not to push an agenda or arrive at consensus.
 We believe that conversation is a powerful medium to invite diverse perspectives, explore challenging questions, and strive for just communities.